Deadly shooting under investigation in Union County, local man describes ‘chaotic’ night

 “I’m just glad we made it out and I’m sorry for the victims who didn’t,” the man told us.

-Major Coffer told us seven people were shot.
-Two of them are dead.
-17-year-old Jabbrie Brandon, of Union, who was transported to a hospital where he later died.
-The coroner also identified 21-year-old Curtis Lamont Bomar, of Spartanburg, who died at the scene.
+The coroner’s office said Curtis Lamont Bomar, 21, of Spartanburg, died at the scene.
+Jabbrie Brandon, 17, of Union, was taken to an area hospital, where he later died.

-Two suspects have been arrested in connection with the shooting.
-Major Coffer told us they could be facing charges of homicide and attempted murder.
+Darnell Deandre Beacham, 35, Buffalo, and Shaquille Obryant Barber, 26, of Jonesville, were arrested following the shooting.
+They were each charged with public disorderly conduct.

-You can find more information from the Union County Sheriff’s Office about this incident here: https://www.wspa.com/news/top-stories/deputies-responding-to-shooting-in-union-co-multiple-victims/
+Major Coffer told 7 News they could be face charges of homicide and attempted murder.